High School Schools in Washington, DC

 When do I apply for DC high school?

-For 9th grade entry, apply during the My School DC lottery (November–late January).
+For 9th grade entry, apply during the DC school lottery (November–late January).
 Selective DCPS high schools (Banneker, Walls, Ellington, McKinley, Bard) have additional application steps — auditions, portfolios, or test scores — typically due December–January.
 Decisions release in March.

-What's the best high school in Washington DC?
+What are the best public high schools in Washington DC?

 Do all DC high schools require the lottery?

 For your in-boundary DCPS high school: no, you're guaranteed a seat.
-For any other DCPS or any charter high school: yes, lottery via My School DC.
+For any other DCPS or any charter high school: yes, lottery via DC school lottery.
 Selective DCPS schools combine application steps with the lottery.
 Private high schools have completely separate independent applications.

 What's the graduation rate for DC public high schools?